kphillips011/COMP373Project2/README.md

 * Make available all client interfaces/services specified in the specification document (Facility, Facility Use, and Facility Maintenance Client Interfaces).

 Program Requirements:
-* Facility and its description: This will cover the functionalities such as adding a new facility to be managed; removing a facility from being managed; getting general information such as the number and capacity of facilities and their current statuses.
+* Facility and its description: This will cover the functionalities such as adding a new facility to be managed, removing a facility from being managed, and getting general information such as the number and capacity of facilities and their current statuses.
 * Facility Use: this covers the functionalities of managing the facility such as reserving a facility; the cost of using and maintaining it; assigning and de-assigning a facility for use.
 * Facility Maintenance: this functionality covers the maintenance of a facility such as scheduling a facility for maintenance; checking maintenance status; listing maintenance requests; calculating down time of a facility and many more functionalities.
 Client Interfaces: